sabeDev/docker_wpMigrate/readme.md

 * src
 * db/initdb.d

-2. No detail for FTP
-3. Copy files into 'src' folder
+Copy files into 'src' folder
+Generate your SQL script
+Copy SQL script into the 'initdb.d' folder

-6. Create an ENV file with the contents similar to the below:
+Create an '.env' file at the root folder, with the contents similar to the below:
 ```
 MYSQL_ROOT_PASSWORD=myDBPassword
 MYSQL_USER=dbuser